sr99622/libonvif/README.md

 ---

+An installer is available for Apple Silicon running Mac OS version Sequoia (15).

 Download the [installer](https://github.com/sr99622/libonvif/releases/download/v3.0.10/OnvifGUI.dmg) and open it.
 Drag the OnvifGUI icon into the Applications folder.
 Once the installation is complete, the program can then be started from the Launchpad.

+For other Mac OS versions, please build from source.

 ---